HongyuHe/text-adventure/docs/assignment3.md

    **Wait for input transitions were removed from the UML.**

 - *"'p' 's' and 'ge' are vague names."*, anhphi99 (reviewer)
-    **Short variable names were confined to very short scopes only, and limited to having only one single letter variable in scope at a time.**
+    **Short variable names were confined to very short scopes only, and limited to have only one single letter variable in scope at a time.**

 - *"Dictionary package holds one class, which creates GameEntities, -and- has the functionality 'findEntityOrElse'.
 (I don't know if this is typical naming that I'm not familiar with yet, but I'd say its unclear what happens when 'else'.)"*, Ece-Doganer (reviewer)
    - Made null object names consistent (team choice, linked to the above)